lukefi/FishTracker/README.md

 The resulting bundle can be found in the "dist" folder.
 It includes an executable, "fish_tracker.exe", which can be used to run the program.
 For easier distribution, an installer can be created using a program called NSIS or similar.

+## Copyright
+Copyright 2021, VTT Technical research centre of Finland Ltd.

+This program is licensed under GNU General Public License version 3.

+The above copyright notice and this license notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.